Convergence Rates of Variational Posterior Distributions: Applications

-for any $k^*\in[n]$, where $\wh Q_{\rm MF}$ is the variational posterior defined by (\ref{eq:VB}) with $\mathcal{S}=\mathcal{S}_{\rm MF}$. \end{thm} The result of Theorem \ref{thm:PC-MF} shows that the mean-field variational posterior $\wh{Q}_{\rm MF}$ is unable to achieve a better rate than simply estimating $\theta^*$ by the naive estimator $\hat{\theta}=X$.
-The proof in Section \ref{subsec:PC-MF} reveals the reason of this phenomenon.
-Since the independence structure of the class $\mathcal{S}_{\rm MF}$ fails to capture the underlying dependence structure of the parameter space $\Theta_{k^*}(B)$, the variational posterior distribution is equivalent to the posterior distribution induced by the prior $\Pi = \otimes_{i=1}^n g_i$.
+for any $k^*\in[n]$, where $\wh Q_{\rm MF}$ and $\wh Q_{\rm MF}^{\rm joint}$ are the variational posteriors defined by (\ref{eq:VB}) with $\mathcal{S}=\mathcal{S}_{\rm MF}$ and $\mathcal{S} = \mathcal{S}_{\rm MF}^{\rm joint}$, respectively. \end{thm} The result of Theorem \ref{thm:PC-MF} shows that the mean-field variational posteriors $\wh{Q}_{\rm MF}$ and $\wh{Q}_{\rm MF}^{\rm joint}$ are unable to achieve a better rate than simply estimating $\theta^*$ by the naive estimator $\wh{\theta}=X$.
+The proof, given in Appendix \ref{subsec:PC-MF}, reveals the reason of this phenomenon.
+Since the independence structure of the two classes fails to capture the underlying dependence structure of the parameter space $\Theta_{k^*}(B)$, the variational posterior distributions are equivalent to the posterior distribution induced by the prior $\Pi = \otimes_{i=1}^n g$, and therefore the condition (\ref{eq:C4}) is violated.
+Note that this is the first negative result in the literature on the statistical convergence of the mean-field approximation.

 In order to achieve the minimax rate of the space $\Theta_{k^*}(B)$, it is necessary to introduce some dependence structure in the variational class.
 One of the simplest classes of dependent distributions is the class of first-order Markov chains, defined by